dokdar/10x-cards/README.md

 #### Responsive Design & Mobile Navigation
 - Fully responsive design for desktop, tablet, and mobile devices
-- Mobile-first bottom navigation with Home, Generate, Review, and Profile tabs
+- Mobile-first bottom navigation with auth-aware items (guest: Home, Log In; auth: Home, Generate, Review, Profile)
 - Adaptive header that hides on mobile when bottom navigation is active
 - Touch-friendly interface optimized for mobile interactions